Leseratte10/d2x-cios/data/ReadMe.txt

     extracting the d2x package.
   - Launch the Homebrew Channel, start the installer and follow the instructions on the screen
+  - Choose your hardware to install: vWii (Wii U), Wii, Wii Mini NTSC-U or Wii Mini PAL.
+Only the cIOS which matches your hardware will work.

 [ KUDOS ]